appirio-digital/ezbake/docs/pages/docs/creating-recipes/index.md

 The destination directory on which the created file will live.
 This is in relation to the root of a project that was scaffolded by `.ezbake`

+Note that this can be dynamically set using ingredients.
+For example, specifying `destination: '<%= destination %>'` will correspond to an ingredient named `destination` for which you can prompt a user.
+It will always be in relation to the root of a project.

 ## source

 A [JavaScript template literal string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) of the file's contents, with template strings to swap out.